Spirited Away(Official Studio Ghibli Website) is an acclaimed 2001 animated feature film directed by the legendary Hayao Miyazaki.

 Aniyaku’s Basic Information

-An employee of the “Aburaya.”
-He is second in command after the Chichiyaku.
+The Assistant Manager of the bathhouse, second in command under Chichiyaku.

 Foreman’s Basic Information